 You could also have guest appearances from Jack and even River Song too as they are after all time travellers.

 I’d also like to see Mark Seven appear in the series.
 It would be nice to finally realise Nation’s somewhat odd creation and through him we could find out more about the SSS who I felt were a somewhat interesting creation.
-The SSS were essentially the MI5 in space who appeared in Nation’s two stories the Daleks Masterplan and Mission to the Unknown.

 Then of course finally there is Davros who could appear too.
 Its always a good thing to have Julian Bleach reprise his role as Davros.